akamai-consulting/harper-akamai-redirect-template/README.md

 ### Trigger Workflow

-To trigger the workflow, navigate to the Actions tab in your GitHub repository and click on the "Bootstrap" workflow., then click "Run Workflow".
+To trigger the workflow, navigate to the Actions tab in your GitHub repository and click on the "Bootstrap" workflow, then click "Run Workflow".

 ![image](.github/images/run-bootstrap-workflow.jpg)